locka99/opcua/docs/crypto.md

 All of this is supplied by OpenSSL and has comprehensive support for doing all these things.
 Whereas it appears to be rather weak in pure-Rust implementations.
 For example `webpki` is primarily concerned with parsing an X509, and not creating one or signing another one.
+The `rcgen` crate might be a viable way of generating certs and `pem` may be viable for encoding / decoding them.

 ## PKI infrastructure